VinodLouis/awesome-charts/README.md

 After the depepndency is downloaded import the required charts from the folder awesome-charts/*

  - You can use all-imports.html to import all charts
- - If required single charts then can also import it separately
+ - If required single charts then use accordingly

 ### Documentaion & Demo
 For Documentation and demo please visit to [coming soon]()

 ### Development
 Want to contribute?
+Great!.

-Great!, join me in creating this library :)
+Please join me in creating this library :)

 You are welcome to contribute, feel free to raise issues on github regrading chart flaws and documentaion lags.
-If you wanna add new feature or contribute in sense, You are always welcome.
-Just fork the github [repository](https://github.com/VinodLouis/awesome-charts) and create a pull request with the summary of changes.
+If you wish to add new feature or contribute in sense, you are always invited.

+Fork the github [repository](https://github.com/VinodLouis/awesome-charts) and create a pull request with the summary of changes.

 I'll try my best to look into the changes soonest as possible.

+### Releases

+The ideal version to be used for public is from v1.0.0, later each version will stick to the semantic version pattern i.e:

+1. Bug fixes and other minor changes: Patch release, increment the last number, e.g. 1.0.1
+2. New features which don't break existing features: Minor release, increment the middle number, e.g. 1.1.0
+3. Changes which break backwards compatibility: Major release, increment the first number, e.g. 2.0.0

 License
 ----